Service-Oriented Architectures and Web Services: Course Tutorial and Lab Notes: Lab Environment

+\item This is NetBeans 6.5.1, the 6.9.1 will look slightly different in some places.
+It is covered at step \ref{item:netbeans691}.

-\item Again, in the same terminal window launch NetBeans, by executing command \tool{netbeans \&}, and after some time it should fully start up {\em without} of any errors.
-You will be prompted to allow Sun to collect your usage information and register; it is recommended to answer ``No'' to both.
+You will be prompted to allow Sun/Oracle to collect your usage information and register; it is recommended to answer ``No'' to both.
 And then you will see a left-hand-side (LHS) menu, the main editor page with the default browsed info, and the top menu of the NetBeans, as shown in \xf{fig:screenshot-netbeans-ide-651}.
-This is NetBeans 6.5.1, the latest released by the project is 6.7, and it will look slightly different in some places, but overall it is more-or-less the same.

-\item Navigate to the Services tab and expand the Server tree in the LHS menu.
-You should be able to see a GlassFish V2 entry there, as shown in \xf{fig:screenshot-netbeans-services-servers}.
+\begin{enumerate} \item Navigate to the ``Services'' tab and expand the ``Server'' tree in the LHS menu.
+You should be able to see a ``GlassFish V2'' entry there (among other things), as shown in \xf{fig:screenshot-netbeans-services-servers}.

 \item Right-click on ``GlassFish V2'' and then ``Properties'', as in \xf{fig:screenshot-servers-glassfish-properties}.
 Observe the ``Domains folder'' and ``Domain Name''.
-If the folder points within your normal home directory, you have to change it as follows:
+If the folder points within your normal home directory, you have to change it as follows (and then remove it from your personal home directory):

 \begin{enumerate} \item Close the properties window. \item Right-click on ``GlassFish V2'' and then ``Remove''.
-Confirm with ``Yes'' the removal. \item Right-click on ``Servers'' and then ``Add Server...''. \item Select ``GlassFish V2'' and then ``Next'', and ``Next''. \item Then for the ``Domain Folder Location'' Browse or paste your group directory, e.g. \file{/tmp/groups/s/sm\_s691a\_1/.domain} in my case, notice where \file{.domain} is an arbitrary name of a directory under your group directory that is not existing yet, give it any name you like, and then press ``Next''. \item Pick a user name and a password for the admin console (web-based) of GlassFish.
+Confirm the removal with ``Yes''.
+(You may as well remove ``Personal GlassFish V3''). \item Right-click on ``Servers'' and then ``Add Server...''. \item Select ``GlassFish V2'' and then ``Next'', and ``Next''. \item Then, for the ``Domain Folder Location'' ``Browse'' or paste your group directory followed by an appended domain name, e.g. \file{/groups/r/rm\_soen691a\_4/domainGF2} in my case, notice where \file{domainGF2} is an arbitrary name of a directory under your group directory that is not existing yet, give it any name you like, and then press ``Next''. \item Pick a user name and a password for the admin console (web-based) of GlassFish.
 The NetBeans default (of the GlassFish we removed) is `admin' and `adminadmin'.
 It is {\em strongly} suggested however you do {\em NOT} follow the default, and pick something else.
 Do {\em NOT} make it equal to your ENCS account either. \item ``Next'' and ``Finish''.
-Keep the ports at their defaults.
-Notice it may take time to restart the new GlassFish instance and recreate your personal domain you indicated in the group folder. \end{enumerate}
+Keep the ports at their defaults {\bf EXCEPT} set HTTP port to 8085 and HTTPS to 8185.
+Notice it may take time to restart the new GlassFish instance and recreate your domain you indicated in the group folder. \end{enumerate}